-This enables the authorities to cross check your fishing license with the photo ID in order or make sure the license belongs to you (i.e. to prevent multiple people using the same license).
+This enables the authorities to cross-check your fishing license with the photo ID in order or make sure the license belongs to you (i.e. to prevent multiple people from using the same license).

 Is it likely that you will be checked for a license?